ljgago/typst-chords/README.md

 The chord without diagram is used to write the chord over a word.
 All parameters of `set-single-chords` are the same of `text` of `typst`.

-The returned function `set-single-chords` has the following parameters:
+The returned function from `set-single-chords` has the following parameters:

 ```typst
 #chord(